2025–26 Hull City A.F.C. season: Kits

 As with the previous season, all of the club's kits for the 2025–26 season would be manufactured by Kappa.
 On 15 July 2025, the club announced that the home shirt would be a plain amber body with black and amber tiger print sleeves.
 This would be accompanied by black shorts and amber socks.
 Three days later, on 18 July, Corendon Airlines extended their shirt sponsorship deal for a further two years.
 The away kit was then launched on 2 August, a black shirt with amber pinstripes accompanied by amber shorts and black socks.
 The third kit was launched on 25 September, this was light blue with a floral pattern, with dark blue trim.
 Shorts and sock would be light blue with dark blue trim.

+Awards

+The annual awards for the club saw Regan Slater pick-up the Players' Player of the Year, Supporters' Player of the Year and PFA Community Champion awards.
+Player of the Year award, selected by head coach Sergej Jakirović, went to Oli McBurnie after scoring 18 goals in 39 appearances for the club.

+Charlie Hughes was presented with the award for Young Player of the Year for the second season in a row.
+The Frank Donoghue Academy Player of the Year award went to Calvin Okike.
+The award for Goal of the Season was voted for by supporters and went to Mohamed Belloumi for his goal against Millwall in the second-leg of the play-off semi-final on 11 May 2026.